-Figure 13.
-Fast Read Quad Output Instruction (SPI Mode only)
+Figure 21.
+Fast Read Quad Output with 4-Byte Address Instruction (SPI Mode only)

-7.2.10 Fast Read Dual I/O (BBh)
+7.2.18 Fast Read Dual I/O (BBh)

 The Fast Read Dual I/O (BBh) instruction allows for improved random access while maintaining two IO pins, IO0 and IO1.
-It is similar to the Fast Read Dual Output (3Bh) instruction but with the capability to input the Address bits (A23-0) two bits per clock.
+It is similar to the Fast Read Dual Output (3Bh) instruction but with the capability to input the Address bits (A23/A31-0) two bits per clock.
 This reduced instruction overhead may allow for code execution (XIP) directly from the Dual SPI in some applications.